rstudio-conf-2020/build-tidy-tools/README.md

   - [Unit Tests](2-testing.pdf)
   - [Documentation and Sharing](3-sharing.pdf)

+## Code

+Find our live coded notes in [`notes/`](notes/) as we commit them.

+You can see the scripts we’ll work from in [`script/`](script/), but we recommend not reading too far ahead because you’ll find answers to some of the exercises, and you’ll learn more if you try to work through them first.

 ## Questions?

 Feel free to ask questions in the [Building Tidy Tools Workshop RStudio